hasura/graphql-engine/docs/graphql/manual/deployment/heroku/updating.rst

    $ heroku git:remote -a <hasura-heroku>
    $ heroku stack:set container -a <hasura-heroku>

+You can find your Heroku git repo in your Heroku - Settings - Info - Heroku Git URL

 Step 3: Git push to deploy the latest Hasura GraphQL engine
 -----------------------------------------------------------